willfarrell/alfred-pkgman-workflow/README.md

 ## Additional Notes

-All workflows require constant internet connection.
+All workflows require an internet connection.

 Workflows can break from time to time due to changes by the provider of the repo.
 If you notice a workflow stops working, please [file an Issue](https://github.com/willfarrell/alfred-pkgman-workflow/issues).